Democratic presidential candidates descend on Las Vegas

 Here is a list of known campaign events as of Wednesday.

-— 7 p.m.: Biden, Buttigeg and Sanders will speak at the Clark County Democrats gala at the Tropicana in Las Vegas.
+■ 7 p.m.: Biden, Buttigieg and Sanders will speak at the Clark County Democrats gala at the Tropicana in Las Vegas.

 Contact Rory Appleton at RAppleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.